mdn/content/files/en-us/web/css/basic-shape/index.md

 - `{{cssxref("basic-shape/xywh","xywh()")}}`

-  - : Defines a rectangle with inset distances from the top and left edges of the reference box along with width and height of the rectangle.
+  - : Defines a rectangle with inset distances from the top and left edges of the containing block along with width and height of the rectangle.

     ```css
     xywh( <length-percentage>{2} <length-percentage [0,∞]>{2} [round <`border-radius`>]? )